Go! Go! Kokopolo: Sequel

 On August 29, 2012, a sequel was announced, titled Go!
 Go!
 Kokopolo 3D: Space Recipe for Disaster, and it was released on February 23, 2017 on the Nintendo eShop.
-It includes over 80 new stages and 10 new bosses for the player—who can now collect many different secret recipe cards throughout the game—to destroy; the enemies from the first game have returned in the sequel.
+It includes over 80 new stages and 10 new bosses for the player—who can now collect many different secret recipe cards throughout the game—to destroy; also, the enemies from the first game have returned in the sequel.